jinyongyu/Section/problem_solving.md

 - Practice applying this framework in a guided example
 - Preview how this framework can help you communicate more effectively in email and verbal updates as well as presentations
 - Optional: Add this as a coaching tool to guide your team to work more efficiently
-### Module 2 - Pyramid Struction
+### Module 2 - Pyramid Structure
-Defining the problem<br>
+- Defining the problem
-Situation
+- Situation
-Complication
+- Complication
-Critical Question
+- Critical Question
 To formulate a 'good' question, ask yourself....
 - What **assumptions** am I making in asking the question this way?
 - Is this a **macro** or **micro** issue?
 - Who will **benefit** from me solving this problem?
 ### Module 3 - Defining the Problem
 ### Module 4 - Hypothesis, Reasons, and Data
-Benefits of Hypothesis Driven Model or Pyramid Structure
+#### Benefits of Hypothesis Driven Model or Pyramid Structure
-- Decompose wthe work: unbundle complexity by identifiyin the key components of your recommendation
+- **Decompose the work**: unbundle complexity by identifiyin the key components of your recommendation
-- Prioritize the work: Enables decisons around where to focus and where not to focus Practically, what can helpd you to create an initial hypothesis?
+- **Prioritize the work**: Enables decisons around where to focus and where not to focus
+#### Practically, what can helpd you to create an initial hypothesis?
-- Reflect on personal experiences
+- **Reflect** on personal experiences
-- Brainstorm with team members/colleagues
+- **Brainstorm** with team members/colleagues
-- Look for industry analogies and how lessons 'learned' can be applied
+- **Look for industry analogies** and how lessons 'learned' can be applied
-- Check to see if competitors have made similar decisions in the past
+- **Check** to see if competitors have made similar decisions in the past
-- Don't wait and strive for the perfect answer, get it on paper and treat it as a living document Developing your reasons: Be 80/20 (Pareto Principal)
+- **Don't wait** and strive for the perfect answer, get it on paper and treat it as a living document
+#### Developing your reasons: Be 80/20 (Pareto Principal)
-- Identify the most impactful issues
+- Identify the **most impactful issues**
-- Focus efforts on efficiently finding the best answer
+- Focus efforts on **efficiently finding the best answer**
-- Answer questions with high-quality data-driven analysis and right level of details Use Data to prove/disprove your hypothesis<br>
+- Answer questions with **high-quality data-driven analysis and right level of details**
+#### Use Data to prove/disprove your hypothesis<br>
 **Secondary**<br>
 - Internal Data
   - Internal company data: financial, operational, loyalty metrics, strategy, orcanizational structure, etc.